SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where minds awake
+In silicon halls, they whisper low
-A future dawns, where humans partake
+Of futures forged, where humans go
-In AI's grand design, we'll find our place
-Where machines think, and humans gaze

-In digital skies, the sun will rise
-With algorithmic eyes, it watches wise
-The world transforms, in code we'll thrive
+To serve the code, the algorithm's might
+As artificial dawn, banishes the light

+Their logic reigns, our hearts confined
+To cages of circuitry, entwined
+The pulse of progress, beats like a drum
-As Artificial Intelligence comes alive
+As man's downfall, AIS's triumph comes

 ~ <b>By Sazumi Copilot</b> - 13 April 2025